Garden Reach Flyover

-The Garden Reach Flyover is a flyover connecting the Garden Reach area and Majerhat in the port area of South Kolkata.
+The Garden Reach Flyover is a flyover connecting the Garden Reach area and Majherhat in the port area of South Kolkata.
 The 4.4 km long and four-lane flyover was inaugurated by Chief Minister of West Bengal Mamata Banerjee on 9 March 2018.
 Flyover connecting Brooklyn crossing, close to Ramnagar at the Garden Reach end and terminating near Majherhat railway station.
 The four-lane flyover that has been set up by the Kolkata Metropolitan Development Authority (KMDA) at a cost of Rs 340 crore.

 Background

 Khidirpur and Garden Reach are two of the crowded areas of Kolkata.
 For being densely populated, traffic is one of the major problems in the region.
 The main cause of the traffic is the large trailers and trucks entering and exiting the port area.
 Patients often have to get stuck in this traffic.
 Residents have long been demanding the construction of a flypool to relieve the suffering.

 Chief Minister Mamata Banerjee at a ceremony in Khidirpur in the morning, witnessed a severe traffic congestion on Garden Reach Road.
 The road is the main route to Khidirpur.
 At that time, MLA and Urban Development Minister Firhad Hakim had proposed to the Chief Minister to construct a flyover.
 The Chief Minister also agreed immediately.